 i5 0.000 0.500 466.16 ; A4

-In the following example, a continous pitchbend correction results in various adjustments of pitchbender parameters on the instruments called by sound-objects “a”, “b” and “c”.
-Simple notes ‘C4’ and ‘D4’ call instrument 1 because it is the one assigned to the (default) channel 1.
-Volume is also adjusted continuously.
+In the following example, a continuous pitchbend correction results in different adjustments of the pitchbend parameters of the instruments called by sound-objects "a", "b" and "c".
+Simple notes 'C4' and 'D4' call instrument 1 because it is the one assigned to the (default) channel 1.
+The volume is also adjusted continuously.

-Note that we also apply negative values to the pitchbend parameter, expecting that the Csound orchestra will do the extrapolation.
+Note that we also apply negative values to the pitchbend parameter, expecting the Csound orchestra to do the extrapolation.

 _pitchrange(200) _pitchcont _volumecont _volume(30) _pitchbend(-10) a C4 D4 b c _pitchbend(100) _volume(127)